FacilMap/facilmap/docs/src/users/map-settings/README.md

 If you check the “Accessible for search engines” checkbox, search engines like Google or Duckduckgo will be allowed to list the read-only version of the map.
 Note that FacilMap itself does not report these maps to the search engines, but when they find them through a link on a public website, it is this setting that allows them to add the map to their results.

+Enabling this will also make the map available in FacilMap’s list of public maps in the [open map dialog](../collaborative/#open-an-existing-map).

 When this is enabled, an additional field “Short description” is shown.
 Search engines will list the map with the [map name](#map-name) and this description.

 ## Cluster markers